euank/euank.com/_posts/2018-10-19-s3-cors-pfffff.md

 fake XMLHttpRequest XHook simulates has differences from the real thing, and changes to the AWS SDK in the future might run into these edge cases.

-It is worth noting that it, like the previous solution, exhibits additional latency due to needing to load an iframe and communicate with it.
+It is worth noting that this solution, like the previous one, exhibits additional latency due to needing to load an iframe and communicate with it.

 ## Regions